Jorge Batlle: Civic-military dictatorship (1973–1985)

-Presidency
+Presidency (2000–2005)

 Batlle took office at a particularly difficult moment for Uruguay, as an economic depression led the country 2002 Uruguay banking crisis and close to sovereign default, and a third of the population below the poverty line.
 Batlle's determination to reduce public spending, aimed at preserving the macroeconomic balance, made it possible for Uruguay to be highly regarded as a country with a sound management of its economic affairs.
 US president George W. Bush helped him to prevent default with $1.5 billion in credit.

 His administration had to deal with a foot-and-mouth disease outbreak, which threatened access of Uruguayan beef to international markets.
 Before the end of his term, Uruguay had re-gained disease-free status.

 Batlle firmly backed MERCOSUR, which he saw as instrumental for an open regional integration into the world economy.
 He favoured strengthening MERCOSUR by forming associations such as the one envisaged in the so-called "4+1" agreement with the United States.
 He maintained close diplomatic ties with the US at a time when the Pink tide in Latin America was marked by several regional governments that distanced themselves from the US.
 He had a diplomatic conflict with Cuba, as he criticised the human rights record of the Castro's regime.

 In 2002, he deals with the law on the legalization of prostitution.

 He proposed the legalization of cocaine, as a way to reduce the political clout of drug cartels.

 He was also in favour of the creation of the Free Trade Association of the Americas (FTAA).
 As president, Batlle was firmly set against protectionism and subsidies of any kind; he has been a consistent spokesman for unhampered free trade.

-Later life
+Human rights deserve a separate chapter in Batlle's presidency.
+He helped create the Comisión para la Paz.
+Later on, he announced the finding of Macarena, the granddaughter of Argentine poet Juan Gelman born to her disappeared mother.

+Post-presidency (2005–2016)

+Final years

 Jorge Batlle stayed active in politics after the end of his presidency.
 He criticised the Uruguayan presidents that succeeded him (Tabaré Vázquez and José Mujica) through newspapers columns and social media.

-Death
+Death and funeral

-Jorge Batlle fainted and struck his head after he fainted and fell during an event at the Colorado party.
+Jorge Batlle fell and struck his head after he fainted during an event at the Colorado party.
 He was hospitalized at the Sanatorio Americano hospital, and underwent surgery to stop an intracranial hemorrhage.
 The operation failed, and he died on 24 October 2016, one day shy of his 89th birthday.
 Uruguay declared a day of national mourning upon his death.

+Personal life

+Batlle married Noemí Lamuraglia in 1957.
+They had two children, Beatriz (born 1962) and Raúl Lorenzo (born 1965).